sass/sass/proposal/package-importer.d.ts.md

 [ECMAScript modules]: https://nodejs.org/api/esm.html#no-node_path

-The [Node resolution algorithm] requires a `parentURL`, used for determining where in the file system to start searching for a module.
-When compiling a string, for instance `compileString('@use "pkg:bootstrap";')`, we don't know where to start looking for the Bootstrap module.
+The [Node resolution algorithm] requires a `parentURL`, used for determining where in the file system to start searching for a module if a `pkg:` URL is being resolved in a source somewhere other than a file on disk.
+For instance, when compiling a string like `compileString('@use "pkg:bootstrap";')`, we don't know where to start looking for the Bootstrap module.
 We considered `require.main.filename` and the current working directory, but found that neither would allow for all use cases.
 We decided to allow users to specify an entry point path, defaulting to `require.main.filename`.